urlgrey/hsmm-pi/README.md

         sh install.sh
 1. Login to the web application on the Pi: http://(wired Ethernet IP of the node):8080/
-1. Access the Admin account using the 'admin' username and 'changeme' password.
+1. Access the Admin account using the username "admin" and password "changeme".
 1. Change the password for HSMM-Pi
 1. Configure as either an Internal or Gateway node